Wind-turbine aerodynamics: Angular momentum and wake rotation

 The wind turbine described by Betz does not actually exist.
 It is merely an idealized wind turbine described as an actuator disk.
 It's a disk in space where fluid energy is simply extracted from the air.
 In the Betz turbine the energy extraction manifests itself through thrust.
-The equivalent turbine described by Betz would be a horizontal propeller type operating at an infinite tip speed ratios and no losses.
-The tip speed ratio is ratio of the speed of the tip relative to the free stream flow.
+The equivalent turbine described by Betz would be a horizontal propeller type operating at infinite tip speed ratios and no losses.
+The tip speed ratio is the ratio of the speed of the tip relative to the free stream flow.
 Actual turbines try to run very high L/D airfoils at high tip speed ratios to attempt to approximate this, but there are still additional losses in the wake because of these limitations.

-One key difference between actual turbines and the actuator disk, is that the energy is extracted through torque.
+One key difference between actual turbines and the actuator disk, is that energy is extracted through torque.
 The wind imparts a torque on the wind turbine, thrust is a necessary by-product of torque.
 Newtonian physics dictates that for every action there is an equal and opposite reaction.
-If the wind imparts a torque on the blades then the blades must be imparting a torque on the wind.
+If the wind imparts torque on the blades, then the blades must be imparting torque on the wind.
 This torque would then cause the flow to rotate.
-Thus the flow in the wake has two components, axial and tangential.
-This tangential flow is referred to as wake rotation.
+Thus the flow in the wake has two components: axial and tangential.
+This tangential flow is referred to as a wake rotation.

 Torque is necessary for energy extraction.
 However wake rotation is considered a loss.
 Accelerating the flow in the tangential direction increases the absolute velocity.
 This in turn increases the amount of kinetic energy in the near wake.
 This rotational energy is not dissipated in any form that would allow for a greater pressure drop (Energy extraction).
 Thus any rotational energy in the wake is energy that is lost and unavailable.

 This loss is minimized by allowing the rotor to rotate very quickly.
 To the observer it may seem like the rotor is not moving fast; however, it is common for the tips to be moving through the air at 8-10 times the speed of the free stream.
 Newtonian mechanics defines power as torque multiplied by the rotational speed.
 The same amount of power can be extracted by allowing the rotor to rotate faster and produce less torque.
 Less torque means that there is less wake rotation.
 Less wake rotation means there is more energy available to extract.
 However, very high tip speeds also increase the drag on the blades, decreasing power production.
 Balancing these factors is what leads to most modern horizontal-axis wind turbines running at a tip speed ratio around 9.
 In addition, wind turbines usually limit the tip speed to around 80-90m/s due to leading edge erosion and high noise levels.
 At wind speeds above about 10m/s (where a turbine running a tip speed ratio of 9 would reach 90m/s tip speed), turbines usually do not continue to increase rotational speed for this reason, which slightly reduces efficiency.